ralucaportase/flot-cursors-plugin/README.md

 **lineWidth** is the width of the drawn lines (default is 1).
 Setting lineWidth to zero creates an invisible cursor.

 **position** position of the cursor.
 It can be specified relative to the canvas, using a *relativeX, relativeY* pair of coordinates which are expressed as a number between 0 and 1.
 It can be also specified using axis based coordinates ( *x, x2, x3 .., y, y2, y3* ).

+**show** if false the cursor won't be visible and the mouse interactions for it will be disabled.
+Default value: true.

 **showLabel** if true the name of the cursor will be displayed next to the cursor manipulator.